Felix Delattre

 Getting to know the movements and communities

-image0 From the 17th of June till 21th of June 2009 the First Central American Free Software Summit was taking place in Nicaragua's northern mountains close to EstelĂ.
+image0 From the 17th of June to the 21st of June 2009, the First Central American Free Software Summit took place in Nicaragua’s northern mountains close to EstelĂ.

-Over 80 persons met from all Central American countries and some others from the all over the world (Mexico, Venezuela, Spain, Austria and Germany).
-Everybody was connected through the common ideology of Free Software and sharing.
-The majority of the attendants actively participate within local Linux User Groups inside of their countries.
-On the summit everybody loved to discuss topics like Free Software and government, Translation and adaption of open licenses to local jurisdictions, the role of women and Free Software in education.
+Over 80 people gathered from all Central American countries, as well as others from all over the world (Mexico, Venezuela, Spain, Austria and Germany).
+Everyone was connected through the shared ideology of Free Software and open collaboration.
+The majority of attendees actively participate in local Linux User Groups in their respective countries.
+At the summit, participants were eager to discuss topics such as Free Software and government, the translation and adaptation of open licenses to local jurisdictions, and the role of women and Free Software in education.

-image1 There were a lot of interesting workshops on different topics.
-I feel very honored that I was invited to lead a Drupal workshop.
+image1 There were many interesting workshops on various topics.
+I feel very honoured to have been invited to lead a Drupal workshop.

-Besides the official agenda there was a lot of time to get to know (almost) everybody pretty well.
-It was an very stimulant interexchange and a lot of new, promising ideas have been developed.
+Beyond the official agenda, there was plenty of time to get to know (almost) everyone quite well.
+It was a very stimulating exchange and many new, promising ideas emerged.

-Further a very important step has been done by founding a commission that is going to organize the Central American Free Software movement and future events.
+An important step was also taken by founding a commission that will organize the Central American Free Software movement and future events.

 A general and public declaration was set up and signed by the attendants.